FutureFlash94/BMP280_CY8CKIT_059/README.md

 ## UART

-Measured and calibrated pressure and temperature is transmitted over UART with a BAUD = 115200, DATA BITS = 8, Parity = None, STOP BIT = 1 in the following format: "P:value-T:value"
+Measured and calibrated pressure and temperature is transmitted over UART with

+* BAUD = 115200
+* DATA BITS = 8
+* Parity = None
+* STOP BIT = 1

+in the following format

+* "P:value-T:value"

+where P stands for pressure followed by the preasure value and T for temperature followed by the temperture value.